 Learn About Our Latest Policies and Guidelines for COVID-19

 Read a letter from our leadership team to the patient community about the actions we've taken and will continue to take during the COVID-19 pandemic.

-View the latest information about restrictions to patient visitors for outpatient appointments, inpatient visits, and facilities access during the COVID-19 outbreak.
+View the latest information about our increased safety measures during the COVID-19 outbreak.

 View information about Penn Medicine's COVID-19 testing sites for patients with coronavirus symptoms and upcoming procedures and surgeries.

 View and enroll in current clinical trials at Penn Medicine, studying preventative measures, treatments and vaccines for COVID-19.

 Support Penn Medicine health care workers by donating face masks and other personal protective equipment (PPE).